Germania, New Jersey

-Germania is a census-designated place (CDP) in Atlantic County, New Jersey, United States.
+Germania is a census-designated place (CDP) located in Atlantic County, in the U.S. state of New Jersey.
 It is in the east-central part of the county, in western Galloway Township.
 It is bordered to the south by the unincorporated community of Cologne, and Egg Harbor City is 3 mi to the northwest.
 U.S. Route 30 touches the southern border of Germania, leading northwest through Egg Harbor City 15 mi to Hammonton and southeast 13 mi to Atlantic City.

 Clarks Mill Stream, a northeast-flowing tributary of Nacote Creek and thence the tidal Mullica River, forms the southeastern border of the Germania CDP.

 Germania was first listed as a CDP prior to the 2020 census.

 Demographics

+Germania first appeared as a census designated place in the 2020 U.S. census.

+As of 2020, the area had a population of 297.

+Education

+The CDP is within two school districts: Galloway Township School District (elementary) and Greater Egg Harbor Regional High School District.
+The zoned high school for Galloway Township is Absegami High School, which is a part of the Greater Egg Harbor district.